dloscutoff/pip/Documentation/Operator list.md

 `*` Map: occurs after a unary operator; arity and precedence remain the same

-`:` Modify-assign: occurs after a unary, binary, or ternary operator; the resulting compound operator has the same arity but has the precedence of `:`
+`:` Modify-assign: occurs after a unary, binary, or ternary operator; the resulting compound operator has the same arity but is right-associative and has the same precedence as `:`

 ### Operators